Severn crossing: Railway crossings

 The Severn Tunnel, carrying mainline trains under the Severn along the South Wales Main Line has been followed in its original route by the Second Severn Crossing.

 From 1879 until its collapse in 1960 the Severn Railway Bridge also carried trains across the Severn from Sharpness to Lydney.

 Future

 Severn Barrage proposal

 A proposed Severn Barrage could constitute a third crossing.
-It has been suggested that such a barrage could carry a road crossing.
-Until recently, a rail link over a barrage had been ruled out because it would contain a huge set of shipping locks that the rails would need to traverse.
-It has since been suggested that a rail bridge could carry smaller, modern trains over the locks, making a rail link possible.

-However, a report by the Department of Transport as part of the 2008–2010 Severn Tidal Power feasibility study carried out by the Department for Energy and Climate Change, concluded that there was no need for new transport links, either by road or rail.
-As the UK Government opted not to pursue a tidal scheme in the Severn Estuary after the report was published, it seems unlikely that a third crossing will be built in the near future.
+The Severn Tidal Power Feasibility Study noted that "some commentators have suggested that a barrage across the Severn estuary should carry a new road or rail link."
+The report concluded that additional crossings would be unnecessary.
+A 2022 proposal also did not include any new road or rail link.

 2018 Third Severn Crossing proposal

 The county of Gloucestershire's 2050 Vision was launched in 2018, and contains a proposal for a third Severn Crossing between Lydney and Sharpness.
 This would replicate the former Severn Bridge Railway.